 - Encourage continued participation in recycling and waste reduction programs.

 - Conduct education and research in an environmentally responsible way

 - Continually strive to reduce the University’s impact on the natural environment.

 - Strive to decrease energy demands through increased energy efficiency and conservation.

 - Meet pollution prevention goals which follow the hierarchy of: prevention, recycling/reuse, treatment and disposal.

-- Review the EMS policy when planning, designing and constructing college facilities.
+- Review the EMS policy when planning, designing and constructing university facilities.